spruceid/rebase/README.md

 2) Give the user a statement to sign that describes the `SignerType` that should be used to sign the statement.

 3) The user signs the statement.
 The user returns the statement and enough information to verify the signature.
-In the case of linking public profiles, this would be retrieving a public post (a tweet, a gist, etc) that contains the statement and signature, parsing them, then verifing that signature is of the statement and by the `SignerType` described in the statement.
+In the case of linking public profiles, this would be retrieving a public post (a tweet, a gist, etc) that contains the statement and signature, parsing them, then verifying that signature is of the statement and by the `SignerType` described in the statement.
 In the case of linking two keys, this would just be the two `SignerTypes` and two signatures.

-4) The witness preforms the steps described above and either issues a VC or returns an error.
+4) The witness performs the steps described above and either issues a VC or returns an error.

-To make this possible, first a struct must implement the `Statement` trait in `src/witness/witness`, then when a user supplies such a struct, they are given back a statement to sign and a delimitor (if applicable) to place between the statement and the signature.
+To make this possible, first, a struct must implement the `Statement` trait in `src/witness/witness`, then when a user supplies such a struct, they are given back a statement to sign and a delimiter (if applicable) to place between the statement and the signature.

-Once the user has the statement to sign, then they often have to post the combination of `format!("{}{}{}", statement, delimitor, signature)` (DNS is an exception to this rule, using a `prefix` and `format!("{}{}{}", prefix, delimitor, signature)`).
-Once they have posted the statement (if neccesary), they then have to provide enough information to create a struct that implements `Proof`. `Proof` must implement `Statement` to allow the witness to make sure that the statement found is the same as expected.
+Once the user has the statement to sign, then they often have to post the combination of `format!("{}{}{}", statement, delimiter, signature)` (DNS is an exception to this rule, using a `prefix` and `format!("{}{}{}", prefix, delimiter, signature)`).
+Once they have posted the statement (if necessary), they then have to provide enough information to create a struct that implements `Proof`. `Proof` must implement `Statement` to allow the witness to make sure that the statement found is the same as expected.
 Often, the same struct implements `Proof` and `SchemaType`.

 The final abstraction is the witness, contained in the `Generator` trait.
 This trait requires the user to implement a pair of functions:
 ```rust